We’re an environmentally sustainable building, with LEED™ Silver design standards.

 How we did it

 - The Canada Games Centre is built on a lot that was previously used as a dumping ground for waste concrete and asphalt.
 Prior to construction, the site underwent an environmental assessment and was cleaned to meet current environment and health standards.

 - There are enough bike racks installed on site for over 5% of the regular building occupants.

-- We’re located near a bus stop which services several routes.
+- We’re located next to a bus terminal which services several routes.
 For those who do need to drive, parking spots reserved for carpools are available near the building.